GU-CLASP/GU-CLASP.github.io/content/pages/people/shalom-lappin/papers/index.md

 # Recent Papers

+Jean-Philippe Bernardy and Shalom Lappin (2022), [A Neural Model for Compositional Word Embeddings and Sentence Processing](bernardy-lappin22.pdf), *Proceedings of the Workshop on Cognitive Modeling and Computational Linguistics*, May 26, 2022, Dublin, Association of Computational Linguistics, pp. 12--22.

 Jey Han Lau, Carlos Armendariz, Shalom Lappin, Matthew Purver, and Chang Shu (2020), \"[How Furiously Can Colorless Green Ideas Sleep?
 Sentence Acceptability in